 A better strategy is to find out the industry standard production time for the product and stick to that as much as possible.

 - Contract Terms.
 It is important to think these through and have clauses on inspection standards, lead time, and penalties for delays, and clearly defined dispute resolution mechanisms.
-The freight term is also important in contract negotiation and is covered in the Ordering and Shipping Basics chapters.
+The freight term is also important in contract negotiation and is covered in the Ordering and Shipping Basics guides.

 Size Negotiating Power